Constable-Hamilton Portrait

 George Washington (Constable-Hamilton Portrait) is an oil on canvas painting by American artist Gilbert Stuart, made in 1797.
 It is held at the Crystal Bridges Museum of American Art, in Bentonville, Arkansas.
+The portrait depicts President George Washington.

 History

 This painting was meant to commemorate the Jay Treaty of 1795, between the United States and the United Kingdom, as an offering to Alexander Hamilton, which was one of the greatest promoters of the treaty.
 The signed document sits on President George Washington's lap.
 This treaty, signed on November 19, 1794, was ratified on August 14, 1795, by the United States Senate and by Great Britain on October 28, 1795.
 Jay Treaty authorized the British Navy to confiscate goods of French origin transported on United States ships; but it was also forbidden for American ships to transport sugar, cotton and other colonial foodstuffs to any country other than the United States.

 The gift of an original portrait of President Washington acknowledged the role and support of Hamilton in Jay Treaty.